What are photovoltaic (solar) systems or "PV"?

 Are any attachments required while submitting a Building NOC application?

-Yes: site plan (Affection plan) issued by the competent Authority, setting out plan, load confirmation letter for Major projects area etc.
+Yes: setting out plan ,site plan (Affection plan) issued by the competent Authority, ,(if project falling in Major area)

 * Note: try not to attach files that are large in size.